 However, it is not an exercise for everyone.

 Some people dislike it as it is not a massive calorie-burner.

 It is also not a hard workout, for those who enjoy something a little more intensive it is not quite as intense as going to the gym, or lifting weights, even Pilates may be more intensive in parts.

 This means that it is not a favorite exercise of all, especially if you are used to harder work-outs, it may seem slow.

 Who should do Tai Cheng?

-Like every other form of exercise, Tai Cheng does have a target demographic.
+Like every other form of exercise, Tai Cheng (see these videos for guidance) does have a target demographic.

 Hitting the gym is often for people who are more intense and active in their exercise, wanting to burn calories or gain impressive muscle.

 Many martial arts are for people who are looking to learn about a culture, or improve their mindfulness skills alongside their strength.